fmenardo/sim_cluster_MTB/README.md

 ## Installation of conda environment from archive

-For long term reproducibility the conda environment has been archived and can be dwnoaded here: https://doi.org/10.5281/zenodo.8094976.
+For long term reproducibility the conda environment has been archived and can be downloaded here: https://doi.org/10.5281/zenodo.8094976.

 Once you have dowloaded the file you can run: